wp-plugins/media-from-ftp/readme.txt

 = I want to change the date at the time of registration. =
 * Media from FTP Settings -> Settings -> Date -> Get the date/time of the file, and updated based on it.
 Change it if necessary.
-* Please put the check.
+* Please checked.

 = I want to register at the date of the Exif information. =
 * Media from FTP Settings -> Settings -> Date -> Get the date/time of the file, and updated based on it.
 Change it if necessary.Get by priority if there is date and time of the Exif information.
-* Please put the check.
+* Please checked.

 = I would like to hide the files do not need to search & registration screen. =
 * Media from FTP Settings -> Settings -> Exclude file